 The story is one that everyone should add to their story bank because everyone can relate and connect to it.
 Shawn and Mark reflect that, by using references to major worldwide events such as the Olympics and the Tour de France, we are able to tell this story in a variety of situations.
 No matter where you are from or your knowledge of sport, you most likely will have heard of the Olympics.

 Due to popular demand, we have decided to run another public virtual Storytelling for Leaders program.
 Anecdotally Speaking’s Mark Schenk will facilitate the program, which kicks off in mid-July.
-If you want to come along and share your stories, click here.

 For your storybank